 Shop B110, B1/F, Excellence Century InTown Plaza, Fuhua Third Road, Futian, Shenzhen; +86 755 82783823

-Farm-to-table eating isn’t uncommon in China, as there are plenty of rustic restaurants attached to family farms in the countryside.
+Farm-to-table eating isn’t uncommon in China, as there are plenty of rustic restaurants attached to family farms in the countryside, and Shenzhen restaurants are no exception.
 The food at Voisin Organique, however, takes a more elevated approach that reflects the many talents of chef Rosetta Lam, who’s also a floral artist and jazz vocalist.
 In an airy dining room that’s part modern teahouse, part vintage chic, Lam serves artistically presented dishes inspired by the classic Cantonese food she grew up with.
 Consider stewed aubergine with salted fish, which, in her hands, is transformed into an elegant bite of aubergine with cheese and beluga caviar.
 She uses carefully sourced, mostly organic and Chinese-grown ingredients, with most of her vegetables coming from a certified organic farm in nearby Huidong county.

 117, Futian Creative Culture Park, Qiaobei First Street, Nanshan, Shenzhen; +86 133 2298 7869